klzeng/NPR--Number_Plate_Recognition/README.md

 To demo this Project:
   - run npr_clf.py
   - enter the image names in directory 'demoData', 'demoData/NP_image1.jpg' for instance(the outcome does include noise).
-  - if you wanna visualize the process, set the 'showProcess = True'  for function demo_NPR.
+  - if you want to visualize the process, set the 'showProcess = True'  for function demo_NPR.

 -------------------------------------------------------